Citation, DOI & article data

 - pituitary vessels

-- anterior and posterior intercavernous sinuses
+- anterior, posterior, and inferior intercavernous sinuses

 - CSF (superiorly only, in the hypophyseal cistern)